 Another command for displaying useful device information is the Menu command.
 This command causes the NPM Command Set, with a brief explanation of each command, to be printed to the device output in text format.
-This is not a detailed description of the Command Set, but it is often useful during interactive operation of the NPM.
+This is not a detailed description of the Command Set, but it is often useful as a quick reference during interactive operation of the NPM.